lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If any processing step fails, the Responder MUST send an EDHOC error message back, formatted as defined in {{error}}, and the session MUST be discontinued.

-After verifying message_4, the Initiator is assured that the Responder has calculated the key PRK_out (explicit key confirmation) and that no other party can derive the key.
+After verifying message_4, the Initiator is assured that the Responder has calculated the key PRK_out (key confirmation) and that no other party can derive the key.

 # Error Handling {#error}